awakari/.github/profile/README.md

 ### 1.2.4.
 Integrate

 Publish and receive messages using RSS feeds, Chat Bots or message queues.
-Use Machine Learning algorithms to classify and label the image, audio or video data when publish.
+Leverage Machine Learning algorithms to classify and label the image, audio or video data when publishing.

 ## 1.3.
 Concepts

-Awarkari works with messages and subscriptions.
+Awarkari works with events and subscriptions.

 ### 1.3.1.
 Matching Condition